Cedar Park Middle vs Leander Middle: Leander ISD Comparison

 Cedar Park Middle: Established Community, Higher Price

 Cedar Park Middle serves the core of Cedar Park, where neighborhoods have had time to mature and the community infrastructure is well developed.
 The $490,000 median price reflects the premium buyers pay for established Cedar Park addresses with proximity to 1890 Ranch shopping, Williamson County Regional Park, and the walkable amenities that define this part of the suburb.
-The feeder leads to Cedar Park High School (A rated at 92), which is a strong high school pathway.
+The feeder leads to Cedar Park High School (A rated), which is a strong high school pathway.

 The Neighborhoods